 - Personal Savings: Why take on new debt if you don’t have to?
 Take a hard look at your personal savings and determine whether you have sufficient funds to finance your project out of pocket without compromising your emergency reserves or long-term savings.
 If time isn’t of the essence, consider setting up a separate home improvement and maintenance savings account out of which you fund urgent and planned projects alike.
+This can quickly be done through CIT Bank.
 My wife and I make regular contributions into a secondary savings account that we’ve used to fund emergency plumbing repairs, HVAC maintenance, and even a backyard patio installation.

 - Other Home Loans: Other types of secured home loans may work here too.
 If you have suitable equity and you’d like to lower your monthly mortgage payments or interest rate, a cash-out refinance kills two birds with one stone.
 For new homeowners, renovation loans and rehabilitation loans work better.

-- Unsecured Personal Loans: If you lack sufficient equity in your home and would prefer not to jump through any mortgage-related hoops, consider an unsecured personal loan from a bank, credit union, or online personal lender.
+- Unsecured Personal Loans: If you lack sufficient equity in your home and would prefer not to jump through any mortgage-related hoops, consider an unsecured personal loan from a bank, credit union, or online personal lender like Credible.
 Though personal loan interest rates range higher than secured loans’, prime borrowers may qualify for rates under 10% APR.